Uluru for kids! Activities, food and family travel tips.

 Ayer’s Rock Resort is the accommodation site at Uluru.
 It has many options to choose from, including a campground and six different hotels; from backpacker-style hostels to incredible luxury.
 Each different accommodation has a pool.

-We travelled through South Australia and into the Northern Territory with our own caravan, so we stayed in the campground at Uluru and we loved it!
+We travelled from Adelaide to Uluru with our own caravan, so we stayed in the campground at Uluru and loved it!
 It caters for vans and tents and also has cabins to hire, and it was well-maintained and spacious.
 The camp kitchens for non-powered travellers were excellent too.

 The only thing the campground didn’t have was free wifi everywhere.
 There is a small internet kiosk but it wasn’t working well when we were there.
 However, the staff at the Desert Gardens Hotel were very happy for me to use their Business Centre when I had to catch up on work, including accessing their wifi.
 Thank you again!